 Exercise 8: Linear Regression in Scikit-Learn

 In this exercise, we will take the synthetic data we just generated and determine a line of best fit, or linear regression, using scikit-learn.
 The first step is to import a linear regression model class from scikit-learn and create an object from it.
 The import is similar to the LogisticRegression class we imported previously.
 As with any model class, you should observe what all the default options are.
-Notice that here for a linear regression, there are not that many options to specify: you may use the defaults for this exercise.
+Notice that here for a linear regression, there are not that many options to specify: you will use the defaults for this exercise.
 The default settings include fit_intercept=True, meaning the regression model will include an intercept term.
 This is certainly appropriate since we added an intercept to the synthetic data.
-Perform the following steps to complete the exercise:
+Perform the following steps to complete the exercise, noting that the code creating the data for linear regression from the preceding section must be run first in the same notebook (as seen on github):

 Note

-For Exercises 8–10 and Activity 2, the code and the resulting output have been loaded in a Jupyter Notebook that can be found here: http://bit.ly/2UWPgYo.
+For Exercise 8, the code and the resulting output have been loaded in a Jupyter Notebook that can be found here: http://bit.ly/2UWPgYo.
 You can scroll to the appropriate section within the Jupyter Notebook to locate the exercise or activity of choice.

-Execute this code to import the linear regression model class and instantiate it:
+Execute this code to import the linear regression model class and instantiate it with all default options:

 from sklearn.linear_model import LinearRegression

-lin_reg = LinearRegression()
+lin_reg = LinearRegression(fit_intercept=True, normalize=False,

+copy_X=True, n_jobs=None)

 lin_reg

 You should see the following output:

+Out[11]:LinearRegression()